-We want to ensure that our school is a respectful, nurturing and safe place for all students to grow emotionally, socially, and academically while pursuing a healthy lifestyle.
-We will help and encourage our students to make appropriate choices through the use of positive, progressive, and restorative discipline.
+We strive to ensure that our school is a respectful, nurturing and safe place for all students to grow emotionally, socially and academically while pursuing a healthy lifestyle.
+We will help and encourage our students to make appropriate choices through the use of progressive and restorative discipline.